 How To Code Review

-As with any other exercise in software development or otherwise, the only real way to improve is to practice.
+As with any other exercise in software development and other disciplines, the only real way to improve is to practice.
 Learning new skills is always awkward, and that awkwardness can be a sign of growth.
 If you are new to code review, you shouldn’t let that fact discourage you from leaving feedback.
 I believe that developers should start code reviewing from the beginning.
-Of course you should support and supplement novice developer’s code review, but this is not to say that they can’t have great feedback.
+Of course you should support and supplement a novice developer’s code review, but this is not to say that they can’t have great feedback.
 Even their questions and attempts to learn can help a very experienced developer see things a different way or reinforce good practices.
 If you’re a developer who hasn’t had a chance to review someone else’s code, you can and should practice by reviewing your own code.
 In fact, all developers should review their own code before they submit it to be reviewed by someone else.

 Starting the Review